Mobile exhibitions

 Coming soon in 2026

+Starting June : Migrations & climate.
+How to inhabit our world?
 Climate change now affects every region of the world.
 Across the planet the links between environment and migrations, whether locally or internationally, are raising many questions.
 This complex link has become a major research topic over recent decades.

 At the same time retrospective, current and prospective, the exhibition situates the relationship between migrations and climate over a long period of time to oppose certain common preconceptions and measure the complexity of the subject, including the challenges generated by the impact of human activity.
 It also presents answers and solutions, whether they come from the populations concerned or from international organisations.

-Starting September : An exhibition designed around the European research project Undeterred (Unintentional Discrimination detected and Racism Revealed and Deactivated) on structural discrimination in public policy and in the everyday lives of young people.
+Starting September : An exhibition designed around the European research project Undeterred (UNintentional Discrimination dETEcted and Racism REvealed and Deactivated) on structural discrimination in public policy and in the everyday lives of young people.

 Mobile exhibitions in circulation